grrowl/everyonesplaylist/README.md

     * sidenote last.fm is dope again and plays songs from the UI! (no "are you sure you want to follow links" thing either)

+* Collaborative playlists exist and are nice but a bit shit to follow and stuff.
+  * maybe it'd be nice to have a "preview" page with a big fat "follow playlist" button

 * playlist miner is really nice. it does it's own thing for sure.